.comment-link {margin-left:.6em;}

 Next we were on our way to Bonham Chrysler.
 Now, I'd called on a car in their ad on Autotrader.com.
 Of course, it had been sold but one of their salesman, Erik, called me back and tells me about a 1993 Nissan they'd just got in that was in really great shape.
 I explained to him that, again, I only had $2,000 to spend and could not afford a car that was going to need any repair.
 I know I must seem really naive, but this is the truth, I don't have any extra to spend for repairs or to replace a bald tire.
 Erik told me this car was in great shape and he said 'I'd feel comfortable putting my grandmother in this car'.
 Seriously, maybe I am naive.
 I mean, I recognized that as a line, but there was a bit of hope in me, too.
 So, Charlie and I headed out to Bonham.
 From Plano, where we were, it took us over an hour to get there, and we did try not to get our hopes up, but we'd became very tired of looking and getting disappointed.
 When we got to Bonham Chrysler, we found our car that Erik had told us about in a lot that they call the Cash Corral.
 It's a Nissan Maxima and has 171,000 miles on it.
 I told them the mileage set off warning alarms in my head but they told me that Nissans ran forever if taken care of and this one was in great shape.
 Erik showed us the engine (as if we'd know anything) and Charlie and I took it for a ride.
 Charlie said it ran good and he liked it.
 It's a good looking car, not a dent or scratch on it.
 Inside it's in really good condition, looks like it'd been well cared for.
 I asked if it'd been checked, all the fluids good and the oil clean (that's the most I know to do, besides seeing the tires are all in really good shape) and Erik said yes and the oil had been changed.

 Well...go figure.
 After driving it home the hour or so, you could smell some oil burning.
 I took it this weekend to Midas to have a maintenance check done and they showed us that the engine had a lot of oil splatter.
+They said the oil and filter were both filthy and showed them to me.
+I told them we'd had the car only a couple of days and I'd been told by the dealership that it had just had an oil change.
+They told me I was lied to.
 They said that it desperately needs an oil pan gasket and both oil valve cover gaskets.
 I'm fairly certain of those terms, as I said, all greek to me.
 What isn't greek is the $800+ it's going to cost to repair it.
 I asked if it was something that could have just happened and they actually laughed.
 No, they said, it'd been like this for awhile and they said there wasn't any way the dealership could not have not been aware of it.

 So, I'm guessing maybe Erik doesn't have the fondest of feelings for his grandmother.